The Matrix Model of Addiction Treatment: A Guide

 Goals and Benefits of the Matrix Model

-The Matrix Model is designed to help people achieve abstinence from drugs and alcohol.2 Other specific goals for people participating in the Matrix Model of addiction treatment include:1,6
+The Matrix Model is designed to help people achieve abstinence from drugs and alcohol.2 Other specific goals for people participating in the Matrix Model for addiction treatment include:1,6

 - Understanding addiction and relapse.